Local SEO: The Advanced Guide for 2022

 Create local blogs or, alternatively, include geo-specific content in your main blog.
 Blog regularly, and add other local content to increase your rankings for long-tail keywords and reinforce your relevance in each location.
 Write about local and industry news and events.
 Create resources for your local audience.
 Build a visitors’ guide or a local “Best Of” guide or a local calendar and transform your content strategy into a link-building asset.
 Aim to provide real value for each local audience.

-9. Get reviews
+9. Get online reviews

 Online reviews are an important trust signal for Google, and they factor heavily in your rankings on vertical search engines such as Trustpilot, Yelp, Trivago, Glassdoor, Priceline, and others, depending on your industry.
 You may not be able to control which reviews are displayed in the SERPs — you can’t just “turn off” a bad review so searchers can’t see it.
 But you can control the narrative and provide a more holistic view on an SEO level to ensure your happy customers are loudest.